London’s Best Park Bench MealsHumongous sandwiches, freshly baked patties, and unapologetically messy tostadas. All best enjoyed ‘al bencho’.

 For Londoners, it’s a right of passage to see a lot of ‘interesting’ things occur on park benches.
 Magic tricks, break-ups, feral teenagers mounting each other at 10am on our favourite bench near the office, we’ve seen it all.
-But 2020 will forever be known as the year the park bench went from seat to restaurant.
-Thanks to this year’s restrictions, green open spaces with nice benches have become the place to be.
+But March 8th, 2021 will forever be known as the day the park bench went from seat to restaurant.
+With stage one of the government’s roadmap out of lockdown, green open spaces with nice benches have become the place to be.
 But you can’t necessarily eat anything on a park bench, unless you’re willing to risk a stain to your new white trainers.
 That’s where these meals come in.
 They’re all certified delicious options you can easily eat ‘al bencho’ and are so good they’re worth turning your 20-minute walk into a two-hour stroll to get to them.
 Let us begin.

 We would happily cycle for two hours to get to one of Sam’s sandwiches.
 And this is coming from a group of people who championed the post-breakfast nap.
 A street food spot inside Shepherd’s Bush Market, it’s home to certified Proper Sandwiches.
 There’s none of that soggy bread or rock-hard crust drama here, only seriously tasty Algerian sandwiches packed full of fish fillet, merguez, marinated chicken, and, importantly, chips.
 Plus, if you’re on a bike or are feeling particularly energetic, you can take your sarnie on a romantic stroll to the pretty little lake at Ravenscourt Park.